 Making mistakes in your paperwork can lead to serious delays in obtaining your divorce decree.
 Mishandling something as serious as a divorce could cost you more in the long run than hiring a divorce lawyer from the start.
 That is why it’s imperative that you retain a local Alabama divorce attorney to represent you.
 He or she can ensure that all local requirements are met in your uncontested divorce and that you obtain your divorce decree as quickly and easily as possible.
 For these reasons, it is best to use an actual Alabama attorney and not go with some online document preparation company.

-Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge $290.00 in attorney fees for an uncontested divorce with no minor children of the marriage and $390.00 with minor children.
+Our divorce lawyers in Montgomery, Birmingham, or anywhere else across the State of Alabama currently charge flat fees.
 There is also a filing fee that the local courts charge for filing a divorce and this is set by each individual county.
-This amount varies from county to county, ranging from about $207.00 in Jefferson County to a little over $330.00 in Madison County.
 If you contact our law firm, we can tell you the filing fee where you live.

 Attorney Steven A. Harris regularly blogs in the areas of family law, bankruptcy, probate, and real estate closings on this website.
 Mr. Harris tries to provide informative information to the public in easily digestible formats.
 Hopefully you enjoyed this article and feel free to supply feedback.
 We appreciate our readers & love to hear from you!